Fujifilm X-T1 Review

 Wireless networking.
 Fujifilm has included 802.11b/g/n Wi-Fi wireless networking connectivity in the X-T1 compact system camera, and this allows remote live view and control from a compatible smartphone or tablet using the Fujifilm Camera Remote app.

-The updated Wi-Fi functionality will now allow remote capture and settings control for most functions, including exposure (shutter, aperture, ISO sensitivity), white balance, flash mode, macro, and self-timer functions.
+The updated Wi-Fi functionality will now allow remote capture and settings control for most functions, including exposure (compensation, aperture, ISO sensitivity, but sadly not shutter speed), white balance, flash mode, macro, and self-timer functions.

 You can also transfer images to your smartphone or tablet, automatically save them to your PC, and piggyback off your phone's GPS to geotag images with their capture location.
 (The latter will, however, drain your phone's battery life.)